 - Are you capable of protecting the rights and confidentiality of your patients?

 - Can you admit your mistakes and seek guidance from your superiors?

-Answering “Yes” to most or all of these questions is a good sign that becoming a physician assistant could be a great move for you.
+If you answer “Yes” to most or all of these questions, it is a good sign that becoming a physician assistant could be a great move for you.

 Research Physician Assistant Programs

 In order to register for the PANCE exam, applicants must have graduated from one of the 238 education programs approved by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 The ARC-PA maintains a listing of all accredited PA programs.
 Programs average 24-27 months to complete.
 Prospective students have a broad choice among college learning modes (campus and online) and types of PA programs.
 The right choice depends on where you are along the path to licensing.
 For example, if you already have a bachelor’s degree, you are prepared to enter a two-year postgraduate program required for taking the PANCE.
-Be sure to evaluate all prospective PA programs to ensure they are ARC-PA accredited.
+If you don’t, getting an associate’s or bachelor’s degree in a related field would be your first step.
+When looking at PA programs, be sure to evaluate all prospective programs to ensure they are ARC-PA accredited.
 Let’s break down the decisions.

 Deciding Between Campus & Online Learning

-Many students considering their PA education should know there are viable online options.
-It’s critical that your online degree program is accredited.
+Many students considering their PA education should know there are viable online, hybrid, and in-person options.
+It’s critical that any degree program–whether online or in-person–is accredited.
 It’s the only way to qualify for the PANCE exam.
-Compare the online PA degree to the college’s strictly campus program, ensuring that the number of required credits match.
+Beyond accreditation, you also want to choose a program with student support resources and a high-quality curriculum.
 Here’s how the various degree programs work in PA education.

 Understand (and Complete) Prereqs